colemar/capev2install/README.md

  39. Clone this VM if you want to but you'll need to change machine name and IP address.
  40. WHEW!
 All done.

+## Optional Additional Configurations
+If Windows 10 is the VM

 # Capev2 Sandbox Installation Part 2 - Configuring and Running CAPE